 The Belham School

-A series of community consultation events were staged to inform the wider community and draw feedback on design options.
-This project balances the needs of conservation, development, sustainable design, stakeholder engagement and innovative construction for the benefit of a diverse and dynamic community.
+This project balanced the needs of conservation, development, sustainable design, stakeholder engagement and outstanding architecture for the benefit of its diverse and dynamic community in central London.